Patriotic Ice Cream Sandwiches

-- 1 c. sour cream
+- 1 cup (full fat) sour cream

-- 2/3 c. sugar
+- 2/3 cup granulated sugar

-- pinch of salt
+- pinch of kosher salt

-- 1 c. unsalted butter, softened
+- 1 cup unsalted butter, softened

-- 2/3 c. sugar
+- 2/3 cup granulated sugar

-- 2 c. all-purpose flour
+- 2 cups all-purpose flour

-- 4 T. cocoa powder
+- 4 tablespoons cocoa powder

-- 2 T. (1 oz.) red food coloring
+- 2 tablespoons (1 ounce) red food coloring

-- 1 tsp. pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - red sugar, to sprinkle on top

 - Chill the mixture thoroughly in the refrigerator for 1 hour, then freeze it in your ice cream maker according to the manufacturer’s instructions.
-Line a 9'' square pan with parchment paper and then spread the ice cream into the prepared pan, smoothing it out as much as possible.
+Line a 9'' square baking pan with parchment paper and then spread the ice cream into the prepared pan, smoothing it out as much as possible.
 Freeze ice cream in the pan until it is completely frozen.
 This will take at least 2 hours.

-- In the bowl of a stand mixer, beat butter and sugar until the mixture is a bit fluffy.
-Add in the salt and flour and mix until just incorporated.
+- For the star cookies: In the bowl of a stand mixer, beat butter and sugar on medium speed until the mixture is a bit fluffy.
+Add in the flour and salt, and mix until just incorporated.
 Then add the cocoa powder and mix again.
-Carefully add the food coloring and vanilla, stirring until red coloring is evenly distributed.
+Carefully add the food coloring and vanilla, mixing on lowest speed until red coloring is evenly distributed.

 - Turn a star cookie upside down and place an ice cream star on top of the cookie.
-Top with another star cookie (right side up) and gently press together to make a sandwich.
+Top with another star cookie, right side up, and gently press together to make a sandwich.
 Repeat until all ice cream stars are used.
 You will have more star cookies than you need.

 Nutrition Information:Yield: 12 Serving Size: 1

-Amount Per Serving: Calories: 461Total Fat: 29gSaturated Fat: 17gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 79mgSodium: 182mgCarbohydrates: 46gFiber: 1gSugar: 27gProtein: 5g
+Amount Per Serving: Calories: 405Total Fat: 24gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 65mgSodium: 164mgCarbohydrates: 41gFiber: 1gSugar: 24gProtein: 7g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.